-4. Click on the first category on the website "Dresses & Jumpsuits".
+4. Click on the first category on the website "Dresses".

 5. Click on the second category on the website.
 All of the categories should be now selected for you in green.

 6. 3 tasks are automated for you.
 The "Begin new entry in selection1" command is created for you (hidden under list icon ).
 Click on "selection1" to rename it to "categories".

 7. The name and url of each category is extracted for you automatically.
 Two new columns in excel will be created for you with the name and the url.
 See your sample results by clicking "CSV/Excel" on the desktop app.

 8. Choose the plus button on the "Select categories" command to add a command under.
 The new command will open each category and navigate to it.

 9. Choose the "Click tool" from the tools menu.

 10. When asked if it is a "next page" button, choose "No", then choose the "Create New Template" button and type in a new template name such as "product_listing".

 You are creating a template because the next page that will open will look differently from the current page.
 The main_template was used to create instructions to get and open the categories.
 The new product_listings template will be used to process instructions that will let you get the number of products in each category.